-If it’s time for the kids to say goodbye to their favourite teachers, make them feel special with these amazing homemade and delicious apple flavoured cupcakes made by our very own Victoria Threader.
+If it’s time for the kids to say goodbye to their favourite teachers, make them feel special with these amazing homemade and delicious apple flavoured teachers thank you cupcakes made by cupcake decorator Victoria Threader.
+This cupcake recipe makes the perfect food gift.

 - Deep muffin pan